zendesk/zendesk_api_client_rb/README.md

 Please report any bug in the [Github issues page](https://github.com/zendesk/zendesk_api_client_rb/issues).

+You might want to try out this gem in a REPL for exploring your options, if so, check out [this project](https://github.com/zendesk/zendesk_api_client_rb_repl).

 ## Product Support

 This Ruby gem supports the REST API's for Zendesk Support, Zendesk Guide,